Some other me has seen things that no other me has seen

 - Big Applesauce: It's important to the plot that the play takes place in New York.

-- Bittersweet Ending: Both timelines end in a place of loss and hope; Liz has been widowed but has her beloved children and is finally starting doing the work she first set out to do in college while Beth is accomplished and acclaimed in her field while also being intensely lonely and increasingly disillusioned with her job.
+- Bittersweet Ending: Both timelines end in a place that has both at least some elements of a bittersweet ending, although not equally so.
+Liz has been widowed but has her beloved children, is recovering from the loss of Josh, and is finally starting to do the work she first set out to do in college, while Beth is accomplished and acclaimed in her field while also being lonely and increasingly disillusioned with her job.
 However she has plans to change careers and finally meets Josh.
+Because a bit from the very beginning of the play makes much more sense after seeing the end, it seems that Beth's relationship with Josh is going to be a happy one.

-- Book Ends: The show begins with Elizabeth reminiscing about meeting up with Lucas and Kate in the park and choosing which one to leave with.
+- The show begins with Elizabeth reminiscing about meeting up with Lucas and Kate in the park and choosing which one to leave with.
 The show ends with Beth meeting up with Lucas and Kate in the park and meeting Josh in circumstances very similar to his meeting with Liz.
+This is lampshaded in the first line of the song (and its reprise): "Here's how it starts, and here's how it ends..."

 - Kate in the beginning assures Lucas that she is not just a good kindergarten teacher, she is a "fucking great kindergarten teacher".
 In the Beth storyline, when she receives Kindergarten Teacher of the Year Award, he says, "You are a fucking great kindergarten teacher!"